Trust / Enterprise software / ERP / business AI / 1972-present

 Short Answer

-SAP and the Enterprise Process Trust System is a trust case about SAP in 1972-present.
+SAP Trust Case is a trust case about SAP in 1972-present.
 SAP made invisible business process infrastructure into the brand.
 B2B trust is proven through implementation, data quality, process fit, training, and continuity after go-live.
 Cloud and AI only help when that proof survives.

 Key Takeaways